Cloud Vulnerability DB

 A community-led vulnerabilities database

-The MCP inspector, a developer tool for testing and debugging MCP servers, contains a cross-site scripting (XSS) vulnerability identified as CVE-2025-58444.
-The vulnerability was discovered in versions prior to 0.16.6 when connecting to untrusted remote MCP servers with a malicious redirect URI.
-The issue was disclosed on September 8, 2025, and affects the MCP Inspector local development tool (GitHub Advisory).
+The MCP inspector, a developer tool for testing and debugging MCP servers, contains a cross-site scripting (XSS) vulnerability in versions prior to 0.16.6.
+The vulnerability is tracked as CVE-2025-58444 and was disclosed on September 8, 2025.
+The issue occurs when connecting to untrusted remote MCP servers with a malicious redirect URI (GitHub Advisory).

-Users are advised to update to MCP Inspector version 0.16.6 which contains the fix for this vulnerability.
-The patch implements proper URL validation for OAuth redirect URLs and adds comprehensive validation checks to prevent malicious protocol URLs from being processed (GitHub Commit).
+Users are advised to update to version 0.16.6 which includes fixes for the vulnerability.
+The patch implements proper validation for OAuth redirect URLs and adds comprehensive security checks to prevent malicious URI schemes (GitHub Commit).

 Source: This report was generated using AI